 Tomatoes were cultivated as long ago as 700 AD by early the Aztecs.
 In the 16th century, Spanish explorers brought tomatoes to Europe from Mexico.

-Although popular in Southern Europe, for almost two centuries, many people were suspicious of tomatoes, believing them to be poisonous.
+They have bee popular in Southern Europe for almost two centuries.
+But, many people used to be suspicious of tomatoes, believing them to be poisonous.

-People feared nightshades not only for their potential to cause physical harm but for their reputed use as tools to summon werewolves!
+People feared nightshades for their potential to cause physical harm.
+But also for their reputed use as tools to summon werewolves!

 When pewter comes into contact with acidic foods, lead can leach out into the food.
 Lead ingestion causes serious health problems.

-Thus, many mistakenly assumed tomatoes were to blame.
+So, many wrongly assumed tomatoes were to blame.
 Tomatoes finally began to shed their bad reputation in the early 1800s.

 A Good Day for Tomatoes

-Famously, in the 1820s, Robert Gibbon Johnson stood on the steps of the courthouse in New Jersey and ate a tomato to demonstrate it was safe to eat!
+Famously, in the 1820s, Robert Gibbon Johnson stood on the steps of the courthouse in New Jersey.
+He ate a tomato to show it was safe to eat!